 In addition to arranging for power of attorney and writing a will, penning an advanced directive that lays out your wishes on medical matters such life support and hospice can reduce the burden for family members in the event of a difficult decline in health.
 It can also help the person or persons named power of attorney know exactly how you want them to proceed in regards to your medical care.

 Legal planning like this can sometimes be a difficult topic to broach.
 It’s natural to feel uncomfortable contemplating worst case scenarios and your own demise or that of a loved one.
 However, by having those talks and making preparations ahead of time, it will be much simpler to proceed should extended illness occur or a condition like Alzheimer’s or dementia.
 An experienced attorney like Mr. Pierce can also help guide you through how these types of legal provisions can impact taxes, help you avoid inconvenient probate requirements, and arrange for trusts.

-At Regency Morristown, we believe strongly in the power of planning to enhance eldercare, and hope this is good food for thought as you contemplate your golden years, or how you might care for someone special in your life.
+At Regency Retirement Village of Morristown, we believe strongly in the power of planning to enhance eldercare, and hope this is good food for thought as you contemplate your golden years, or how you might care for someone special in your life.